Armin-Irvije/Fine_Tunning/README.md

 ## Overview

-Drug-LLM leverages the OpenAI GPT-2 base model and applies Parameter-Efficient Fine-Tuning (PEFT) using Low-Rank Adaptation (LoRA) to create a domain-specific model for medication information.
+Drug-LLM leverages the OpenAI GPT-2 base model and applies Parameter-Efficient Fine-Tuning using Low-Rank Adaptation to create a domain-specific model for medication information.
 The model is trained on instruction-following data formatted as input-output pairs for medication-related queries.

 ## Project Structure